Centre for Civic Education (CCE) is a non-governmental and nonprofit organisation, established in 2002.

 The CCE values are: continuous education, teamwork, quality, tolerance and social change.

 At national level, the CCE is one of the founders and active member of the broadest existing coalition of non-governmental organizations in Montenegro “Through Cooperation to the Aim”, as well as the member of coalition “My administration”.
-In addition, CCE is a member of the Network of NGOs for Democracy and Human Rights, Coalition for LGBT Rights, as well as Coalition for Social Change.
+In addition, CCE is a member of the Coalition for Transparency and Fight Against Corruption at the Local level (KUM), Network of NGOs for Democracy and Human Rights, Coalition for LGBT Rights, as well as Coalition for Social Change.

 At regional level, the CCE is a member of the Coalition for RECOM, which stands for the establishment of the Regional Commission for establishing the facts about war crimes and other severe human rights violations on the territory of former Yugoslavia, as well as the referential organization for this coalition in Montenegro.
 Also, the CCE is a member of the Regional Coalition for Equality – STEP, as well as of WeBER Platform (for the implementation and monitoring of state administration reform).

 More broadly, the CCE is a member of CIVICUS, World Alliance for Citizen Participation, an international network consisting of influential organizations of the whole world.

 The work of the CCE is organized within three main programmes: Europeanisation and Democratisation, Human Rights and Active Citizenship, and within these programmes hundreds of projects have been implemented and various expertise provided to different stakeholders.